 Student Clubs & Organizations

 Nevada State College has a variety of student clubs and organizations to offer students.
 For a complete listing, please contact the NSSA Office or by reviewing the NSSA website (http://nsc.edu/campus-life/student-government-nssa/index.aspx).
 If you do not see a student organization or club that you are interested in, you can contact NSSA about starting a new club.
 Generally speaking, you will need at least five interested student participants and a faculty/staff advisor to begin the recognition process.
-Seed money for clubs and organizations is provided by NSSA.
+Officially recognized clubs and organizations are also eligible to request funding from NSSA.

 Office is located in the Rogers Student Center, room 138.